keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/30.nevada/state.md

 step3: '9 total attempts for all steps combined  Step 3 in 3 attempts'
 usmle: '7 or 10 (MD/PhD)'
 visible: false
-googletitle: 'Nevada Licensure Requirements'
+googletitle: 'Nevada Medical Board License Service'
-googledesc: "MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
-Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if practicing) or $469 (if in training) per State Process.\r\n"
+googledesc: 'Nevada Medical Board License Services for Physicians seeking to experience an expedited licensure process while applying to the Nevada Medical Board'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Nevada Licensure Requirements'
-twitterdescription: "MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
-Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if practicing) or $469 (if in training) per State Process.\r\n"
+twitterdescription: 'MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
+Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if practicing) or $469 (if in training) per State Process.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'Nevada Licensure Requirements'
-facebookdesc: "MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
-Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if practicing) or $469 (if in training) per State Process.\r\n"
+facebookdesc: 'MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
+Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if practicing) or $469 (if in training) per State Process.'
 facebookimg: /home/medlicense-social-card.jpg
 ---